tyrantdavis/Logistic-Regression-Breast-Cancer/README.md

 ## Conclusions

-TBD...

-- What feature contributes most to the diagnosis of breast cancer?
+- What was the strongest indicator of cancer diagnosis?
+    - **concave_points_worst**
+- What were the subsequent two strongest indicators of cancer diagnosis, ranked by their level of impact?
+    - **perimeter_mean, radius_mean**
+- What was the strongest correlation to radius_mean?
+    - **area_mean**
 - What factor contributes least to the diagnosis of breast cancer?
+    - **fractal_dimension_mean**
+- What was the most effective logistic regression model for diagnosing cancer.
+    - **stratified sampling model**
+- Which confusion matrix threshold was most accurate -**Threshold**: 75%
+    - How many patients did it accurately predict?
+    - **Patients Predicted**: 163
+    - How many patients were deemed to have cancer?
+        - **Diagnosed Cancer**: 55